blueskyfish/generator-express-restful-mysql/readme.md

 Version  | date       | Description
 ---------|------------|--------------------
-0.2.2    | 2016-07-21 | fixed readme property
+0.3.0    | 2016-08-20 | change the startup and the settings behaviours. add a mysql example 0.2.2    | 2016-07-21 | fixed readme property
 0.2.1    | 2016-04-21 | fixed the db pool settings.
 0.2.0    | 2016-04-19 | reedit the start phase and add an eventBus.